-Regarding national parks, the National Park Service has allowed snowmobile use in 44 units of the park system, in many cases in apparent violation of Executive Orders from the Nixon and Carter years.
+Regarding national parks, the National Park Service has allowed snowmobile use in 43 units of the park system, in many cases in apparent violation of Executive Orders from the Nixon and Carter years.
 Outside of Alaska (where snowmobiles are permitted in most national parks by law), the most popular national park for snowmobiling has been Yellowstone, which saw more than 76,000 snowmobile visits in the 1999-2000 winter season.
-Under the Clinton Administration, the National Park Service decided that the emissions and noise from snowmobiling were incompatible with protecting the park, and promulgated rules that would have banned snowmobiles from Yellowstone beginning in the winter of 2003-2004.
+Under the Clinton Administration, the National Park Service decided that the emissions and noise from snowmobiling were incompatible with protecting the park, and promulgated rules that would have phased out snowmobiles from Yellowstone, with a complete ban beginning in the winter of 2003-2004.
 The Bush Administration revisited these rules in settlement of a lawsuit, and announced modifications in March 2003.
-The modifications would allow 950 cleaner and quieter snowmobiles to enter Yellowstone Park per day.
-These rules and the Clinton Administration ban have been the subject of conflicting court rulings: a federal court in Wyoming has issued a Temporary Restraining Order against implementation of the Clinton Administration's phaseout, while a federal court in the District of Columbia has vacated and remanded the Bush Administration rules.
+The modifications would have allowed 950 cleaner, quieter snowmobiles to enter Yellowstone Park per day.
+These rules and the Clinton Administration action have been the subject of conflicting court rulings: a federal court in Wyoming has vacated and remanded the Clinton Administration's phaseout, while a federal court in the District of Columbia has vacated and remanded the Bush Administration rules.